 icacls * /T /Q /C /RESET

 And that’s it!
-After that, the file’s permissions were reset and I could access them back again. cacls is a handy tool to change permissions on files and folders.
+After that, the file’s permissions were reset and I can access them again. cacls is a handy tool to change permissions on files and folders.